 - Caribbean Jewish Crossings: Literary History and Creative Practice.
 Essay collection co-edited with Heidi Kaufman.
 Charlottesville: U of Virginia P. Forthcoming in Fall 2019. https://www.upress.virginia.edu/title/5260

 - Calypso Jews: Jewishness in the Caribbean Literary Imagination.
 Columbia UP, 2016.
 (PR9205.05.C39 2016)

 - Canada and Its Americas: Transnational Navigations.
 Essay collection co-edited with Winfried Siemerling.
 Montreal and Kingston: McGill-Queen’s UP, 2010 (print, online).

 - Second Arrivals: Landscape and Belonging in Contemporary Writing of the Americas.
 New World Studies series.
 Charlottesville: University of Virginia Press, 2007 (PR9175.C37 2007).

 Selected Recent Publications

 - “Caribbean Literature and Global Holocaust Memory.”
 Holocaust Memory and Racism in the Postwar World.
 Ed.
 Avril Alba and Shirli Gilbert.
-Wayne State UP. (forthcoming)
+Wayne State UP.
+(2019)